 TUOIA is an art gallery plus gift shop, a dream project started in 2014 by three sisters.
 The acronym stands for The Uniqueness Of It All, and all objects in the store are one-of-a-kind handcrafted treasures.
-Juanita Galbreath, Owner, says that "When you come to visit TUOIA you can expect to see beautifully framed works of art, original paints, beautiful hand crafted blown and fused glass, pottery, beautiful original jewelry, barware, amazing clocks, incredible quilts, and iron puzzles.
+Juanita Galbreath, Co-Owner, says that "When you come to visit TUOIA you can expect to see beautifully framed works of art, original paints, beautiful hand crafted blown and fused glass, pottery, beautiful original jewelry, barware, amazing clocks, incredible quilts, and iron puzzles.
 Basically you will find a gift-givers paradise."

 Located in the historic Douglasville downtown, Tuoia also offers custom framing.
 The three sisters, who live in different states, divide up the work of the store according to location and preference.
 Galbreath explains that "Gabi, who lives in Tennessee, manages our web site and social media, while Mausi, the resident artist and master framer, lives in Douglasville and manages the day-to-day operations of TUOIA."
 Galbreath herself lives in Maryland and handles the business and purchasing end of things.

 The frame shop/gallery/boutique takes its spirit from the warm and upbeat personalities of the sisters.
 In particular, the shop is "the realization of a life-long dream of Mausi, who as an artist and framer, always wanted to have a local gathering place for artists of every discipline", says Galbreath.
 On retirement, Galbreath used her pension funds, from over 30 years of working for the Federal Government, to help Mausi realize her dream.